Izenda7Series/docs/known_issues.rst

      - 17136
      - In Tenant Permissions page The section in the header section is not auto highlighted when its name hits the bottom of the header section.
    * - Defect
-     - 17453
-     - In Tenant permissions 'Register for Alerts' checkbox is not automatically unchecked and disabled when 'Schedule' is unchecked
-   * - Defect
      - 15912
      - In User Setup, When You Input Non Decimals, Timezone Data Offset Breaks Datetime Filters In Reports
    * - Defect